jclough96/react-simple-navigation/README.md

-# React-Native Simple Navigation
+# React Simple Navigation

-React-Native-Simple-Navigation is designed to provide a simple interface for rendering components based on user determined variables.
+React-Simple-Navigation is designed to provide a simple interface for rendering components based on user determined variables.

 > This project is a work in progress.
 All contributions are welcome and feature requests also.